 We offer a range of services to student loan borrowers.
 For instance, we can help student loan borrowers who are having trouble paying back their loans, who are facing garnishment of wages or government benefits, or who have a dispute with their lender or loan servicer.

-Before you call, please gather any relevant paperwork you have about your student loans.
+Before you call or visit CLS, please gather any relevant paperwork you have about your student loans.

 Community Legal Services

 1424 Chestnut St.

 Philadelphia PA 19102